uservan/csds490_project/Interim_Report.md

   ![fig1](https://github.com/uservan/csds490_project/blob/master/images/traditional%20methods/figure1.png)

   In the figure, the left and the last columns represent the input low-light image and the corresponding ground truth bright image.
 The second and third columns show the results of HE applied under RGB and HSV model respectively.
 It can be seen that HE demonstrates satisfying performance under both the color models.
-However, it tends to over-amplify noise and, in some cases, also exhibits an overexposed appearance which is more obvious under the RGB model.
+However, it tends to over-amplify noise and, in some cases, also exhibits an **overexposed appearance** which is more obvious under the RGB model.

 - **Adaptive Histogram Equalization (AHE)**

   AHE applies HE to local areas instead of the entire image.
-In our implementation, we use the original version of AHE in which HE is applied on the local neighborhood of each pixel, and the result at the center pixel is taken as the output.
+In our implementation, we use the original version of AHE, in which HE is applied to the local neighborhood of each pixel, and the result at the center pixel is taken as the output.
 The neighborhood size is set to 64.
 Some of the results are presented below,

   ![fig2](https://github.com/uservan/csds490_project/blob/master/images/traditional%20methods/figure2.png)

   It can be observed that AHE does not perform as well as HE on the two example images.
 Since histogram equalization is performed within a limited neighborhood, visible artifacts are introduced, and noise is significantly amplified.
-As a result, AHE is sensitive to noise.
-Moreover, the computational cost of AHE is considerably higher, as it requires computing a separate histogram for the neighborhood of each individual pixel.
+As a result, AHE is **sensitive to noise**.
+Moreover, the **computational cost** of AHE is considerably higher, as it requires computing a separate histogram for the neighborhood of each individual pixel.

 - **Contrast Limited Adaptive Histogram Equalization (CLAHE)**